Welcome to my KW Finder review.

 Using Link Miner alone is a poor choice for link research.

-You will only get a sample of true link profile for any page and you won’t know how to rank your site, because the number of sites to outreach to will be too small.
+You will only get a sample of true link profiles for any page and you won’t know how to rank your site, because the number of sites to outreach to will be too small.

 Remember – links are crucial for high rankings!

 Still, Link Miner is good for beginner link builders and for those strapped for cash – because it’s free.

 Ah, Site Profiler.

 The idea behind it is that you’d look at the strength of the whole domain and its most important metrics.